Disappearance of Amy Billig: Aftermath

 By 1998, Amy's mother and brother had accepted that she was almost certainly deceased.
 On March 8, Susan invited several friends and acquaintances who had assisted in her quest to locate Amy to a private memorial service for her daughter at her home.
-Although dressed entirely in black, Susan later stated she obtained a "tremendous sense of peace" from the ceremony, adding she and her guests would now attempt to "laugh and be merry because Amy would have wanted us to".
+Susan later stated she obtained a "tremendous sense of peace" from the ceremony, adding she and her guests would now attempt to "laugh and be merry because Amy would have wanted us to".
 One guest, former Herald reporter Edna Buchanan, later reflected upon the cathartic effect the ceremony had upon Amy's mother: "[Susan has] been through more than any other mother I've ever met in all those years of covering missing children and homicides.
 She looks happier and more relieved than I've seen her look in the last 24 years."

 With assistance from freelance correspondent Greg Aunapu, Susan Billig wrote a book detailing the disappearance of her daughter, her ongoing efforts to discover the truth surrounding Amy's disappearance and her determination to locate her child.
 The book, Without A Trace: The Disappearance Of Amy Billig–A Mother's Search For Justice, was released in September 2001 to critical acclaim.

 In October 2002, the Amy Billig Meditation Garden was formally dedicated to Amy's life and legacy.
 Toward the entrance to the garden, a stone marker with a black plaque stands.
 The inscription upon the plaque reads in part: Amy Billig "Meditation Garden".
 For a beautiful Coconut Grove girl who loved this park.
 This stone marker was designed by Amy's younger brother.
 The park is located off McFarlane Road in Coconut Grove.

-Amy Billig's father, Nathaniel Solomon Billig, died of lung cancer in 1993; his final words were of his desire to see his daughter before his death.
+Amy Billig's father, Nathaniel Solomon Billig, died of lung cancer in March 1993; his final words were of his desire to see his daughter before his death.
 Susan Billig died of a heart attack on June 7, 2005, at the age of 80, following a long battle with lung cancer.
-Her son, Joshua, had provided his mother with two granddaughters by the time of her death—one of whom closely resembled her missing aunt.
+Through her son, Joshua, Susan had two granddaughters by the time of her death—one of whom closely resembled her missing aunt.
 She was later interred in Miami's Graceland Cemetery.
 Following Susan's death, her family requested public donations be made to the National Center for Missing & Exploited Children.